gregorlarson/secrepo/README.md

 ## Why would I use SecRepo?
 Git is a great tool for tracking changes and synchronizing multiple work-spaces, however, to really take advantage of git you may want to have a _bare_ repo in the cloud, that you can access from any-where.
 Github is one example of this.
 You could also keep your bare repo on a small server on AWS or another cloud provider (this an approach I use).
 They problem is, you may have some sensitive files in your repo and cloud data is never completely under your control.
 Also, you might want to publish the contents of your repo, but keep a few files private due to an NDA or because they include name/contact details you do not have permission to publish.
 You may want a client or contractor to be able to access a repo but still keep some files private.

-SecRepo is designed to mitigate these problems by allowing your bare repo to contain encrypted data that is transparently decrypted in *your* workspace, provided you have the correct keys installed.
+SecRepo is designed to mitigate these problems by allowing your bare repo to contain encrypted files that are transparently decrypted in *your* workspace, provided you have the correct keys installed.
 SecRepo does not prevent someone without the keys from cloning the repo, however, the encrypted files will not be decrypted without the correct keys.
-Only the encrypted file(s) will in that workspace.
+Only the encrypted file(s) will exist in that workspace.

 ## Install
 See platform-specific notes: